 Best Investigative Board Game for Preschoolers

-In the Outfoxed! game, players must put their investigator hat on to solve the ongoing mystery.
+In the Outfoxed! game, players must put their investigator hats on to solve the ongoing mystery.
 The case revolves around Mrs. Plumpert’s pot pie that has suddenly vanished, and now players must crack the whodunit.

 During the game, players will find new clues that they must use to solve the case.
 However, they’re fighting against the clock as the guilty fox is rushing toward the exit.
 If they don’t crack the case, they’re “Outfoxed.”